 You have the option to sign up for supplemental excursions through our partnering travel agency.
-These trips are chaperoned by CASE representatives and take place in exciting locations such as New York City, Hawaii, Los Angeles, Las Vegas, and more!
+These trips are fully chaperoned and take place in exciting locations such as New York City, Los Angeles, San Diego, San Francisco and more!
 If you'd like to participate in one of these trips, please contact your representative for dates and pricing.
+More information is available at https://case-usa.org/trips/.